andrewaguiar/simple-bash.vim/README.md

 ### Git commands

+  - `Ghelp`: shows this list of Git commands
   - `Gbr`: performs a `git branch` and shows the result.
   - `Gst`: performs a `git status --porcelain` and shows the result.
   - `Gco <branch>`: performs a `git checkout <branch>`.